Endava/cats/README.md

 - `cats list --paths --contract=CONTRACT` will list all the paths available within the contract

 - `cats replay "test1,test2"` will replay the given tests `test1` and `test2`

+- `cats fuzz` will fuzz based on a given request template, rather than an OpenAPI contract

+- `cats run` will run functional and targeted security tests written in the CATS YAML format

 # Available arguments